magento/devdocs/src/recommendations/customize.md

 ## Reorder recommendation units

 When you [create a recommendation](https://docs.magento.com/m2/ee/user_guide/marketing/create-new-rec.html), you specify [where you want the recommendation unit to appear](https://docs.magento.com/m2/ee/user_guide/marketing/product-recommendations.html#productrecplacement) on your page.
-In the Admin, you can select to place the recommendations either above or below the main content.
-You can, however, customize that location by editing the `*.xml` files responsible for the layout.
+In the Admin, you can select to place the recommendations either at the top or the bottom of the main content container.
+You can, however, customize that location more granularly by editing the `*.xml` files responsible for the layout.
 Magento generates these files when you create a recommendation.

 1. Change to the `layout` directory: